DeltaFi Reaches Self Reported Market Capitalization of $86.08 Million (DELFI)

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-DeltaFi’s genesis date was April 6th, 2022.
+DeltaFi launched on April 6th, 2022.
 DeltaFi’s total supply is 1,000,000,000 tokens.
+DeltaFi’s official Twitter account is @deltafi_ai and its Facebook page is accessible here.
 DeltaFi’s official website is www.deltafi.ai.
 DeltaFi’s official message board is medium.com/deltafi.
-DeltaFi’s official Twitter account is @deltafi_ai and its Facebook page is accessible here.

 [Telegram](https://t.me/deltafi%5Flabs)[Discord](https://discord.gg/deltafi)[Medium](https://medium.com/deltafi)